 But how do you figure out what part of your HR process is in need of being automated? when you create your business?
 Not to fret, because we’ve rounded out a few tips on how to choose an HR software that is right for your business.

-The 4 step checklist on how to choose an HR software for your business
+The 4 step HR software requirements checklist for your business

 1. The size of your company matters

 A notable point to mention at the outset is that whether you’re a small & independent company or a multinational organization, it’s never too late to look into how to choose an HR software.
 Of course, the type of of HR software that you select will depend upon the size and requirements of your business.

 A small business will have fewer employees than a large enterprise, and may generally be able to function well with manual spreadsheets and physical forms for certain processes.
 However, people operations such as recruitment and performance management would benefit if digital systems were kept in place, especially if the owner of the business also has to don the cap of HR.

 The major perk of new age HR software is that their systems offer guidance and easy-to-follow instructions for the various HR processes, and the user interface is optimized for easy operation.
 With benefits such as these in an HR software, you can ensure that your company runs smoothly without the need for an IT team.

 If you are a larger organisation, then you have an immediate and urgent need to automate your HR operations.
 Most large companies already automate processes such as payroll and attendance.
 However, to ensure a high rate of onboarding, retention and productivity in such growing organizations required the help of complex software, such as employee engagement software, performance management and learning management systems.